 A variation of the original Connoisseur of Malvern logo began to appear on certain porcelain and mass market collectibles items that were produced between 2000 and 2007.

 The original Connoisseur of Malvern studio was first sold in 1995, and that buyer subsequently sold the name and assets to American businessman a few years later.
 (Information about these non-original Connoisseur-branded pieces can be found in Identifying Original-Studio Connoisseur.)
 In 2003 “Connoisseur, Inc.” was registered as a Florida corporation by the American buyer.
 Arrangements were made with Bronte Porcelain (in Malvern) to produce some sculptures from molds that were supplied by the American company; this is why the sculptures produced during this time period have a backstamp in the format shown below:

-This stamp appears on a limited edition sculpture of a pair of penguins.
+This stamp appears on a sculpture of a pair of penguins.
 Note that the original Connoisseur logo has been modified with a curved bottom and the tiny “inc.” has been added, as has U.S.A. and also “produced by Bronte”.

-Some of the other known limited edition “Bronte for Connoisseur” items made during the early 2000s included a glazed figurine of Pope John Paul II, a calf, Marilyn Monroe wearing a potato sack (yes, really!) and the comic strip characters Beetle Bailey, Popeye and Betty Boop.
-Of course, in order to be able to produce the latter, a merchandising license had to be obtained from the characters’ copyright holders; this is shown by the resulting stamp on such items.
+Some of the other known limited edition “Bronte for Connoisseur” items made during the early 2000s included a calf, Marilyn Monroe wearing a potato sack (yes, really!) and the comic strip characters Beetle Bailey, Popeye and Betty Boop.
+In order to be able to produce the latter, a merchandising license had to be obtained from the characters’ copyright holders; this is shown by the resulting stamp on such items.
 None of these licensed designs were ever products of the original Lewis studio.

 The comic strip characters appeared as limited edition figurines in 2005 and 2006.
 The backstamps say “Made in England” but the Bronte name does not appear, so it’s anyone’s guess as to which pottery actually produced them.
 Notice that after the Bronte pieces were done, the “Inc.” has disappeared from the further-tweaked logo, as has the U.S.A. designation…. further blurring the line between the original British fine art studio and the American mass merchandiser.